 Vegetable Broth.
-You can use “salted” or “unsalted” vegetable broth.
-Keep in mind that you may need to adjust the amount of added salt in the recipe if you use “salted” vegetable broth.
+You can use "salted" or "low-sodium" vegetable broth, just make sure the brand you use doesn't contain citric acid.
+Keep in mind that you may need to adjust the amount of added salt in the recipe depending on whether you use "salted" or "low-sodium" vegetable broth.

 Coconut Milk.
 I added this ingredient to give the soup a "creamy" base as a replacement for dairy.
 It does have a slight coconut flavor so if you 100% don't like the flavor of coconut you may want to omit it, however, the soup will have a "broth" type base instead of a "creamy" base.
 Make sure you use "full-fat" coconut milk and use the entire contents of the can in the recipe - coconut water + coconut fat.